VIDEO: Nike's New Ad Asks A Question Arab Women Know All Too Well

 Last month, Nike released a new digital ad targeted to women in the Arab world.
 It features different women athletes in the Middle East, including figure skater Zahra Lari from the United Arab Emirates; fencer Inès Boubakri from Tunisia and boxer Arifa Bseiso from Jordan.

 For me, there was one scene, portrayed by actors, that struck home.
-As a young woman in a hijab skateboards along a street, stared down by a middle-age woman, the narrator asks, "What will they say about you?"
+As a young woman in a hijab skateboards along a street, stared down by a middle-age man, the narrator asks, "What will they say about you?"

 In the early 2000s, I brought my skateboard to Egypt.
 I was 15 years old and going through a skater-punk phase, like almost every teen in suburban California.
 My dad and stepmother were not happy with my interest in the sport, which they found unladylike and strange — skateboarding wasn't a thing yet in Cairo.
 But they let me skate around the neighborhood anyway.